temporalio/temporal/docs/architecture/message-protocol.md

 > is not possible.
 When reordering is removed, this field can be set to the right value.

 > #### TODO
-> `command_index` is not used as intended: SDKs use a different approach where a special command of type
+> `command_index` is not used: SDKs use a different approach where a special command of type
 > `COMMAND_TYPE_PROTOCOL_MESSAGE` is added to a command list to indicate the place where a message
 > must be processed.
 This command has only `message_id` fields which point to a particular message.
 >